Kava Kava root by Ray Sahelian, M.D. - Information on Kava Kava side effects and effect on liver

 kava can be taken in the evening, a few hours before bedtime.

-Kava Kava Warning: Ask a health care professional before use if you have or have had liver problems, frequently use alcoholic beverages, or are taking any medication including acetaminophen (Tylenol).
-Stop and see a doctor if you develop symptoms that may signal liver problems (e.g., unexplained fatigue, abdominal pain, loss of appetite, fever, vomiting, dark urine, pale stools, yellow eyes or skin).
-Not for use by persons under 18 years of age, or by pregnant or breastfeeding women.
-Not for use with alcoholic beverages.
+Warning: Stop and see a doctor if you develop symptoms that may signal liver problems (e.g., unexplained fatigue, abdominal pain, loss of appetite, fever, vomiting, dark urine, pale stools, yellow eyes or skin).
+Not for use by pregnant or breastfeeding women.
 Excessive use, or use with products that cause drowsiness, may impair your ability to operate a vehicle or heavy equipment.
-Kava Kava should not be taken on a daily basis.
 Take frequent breaks from use.
 Short term side effect with high doses include disorientation and ataxia (loss of balance while walking).

 As with any herbal medicine, a number of compounds contribute to its medical